ss-o/i/.github/README.md

 - Example to check in browser. https://get.digitalclouds.one/DNSCrypt/dnscrypt-proxy
-- Example of this repository assents. https://get.digitalclouds.one/i
+- Example of this repository.
+https://get.digitalclouds.one/i